riolet/rix/README.md

 1. Ease of programming, inspired by Python
 2. Fast, like C code
+3. Type safe, like Scala
-3. Ability to go lower level and write C code
+4. Ability to go lower level and write C code
-4. No reserved keywords, everything is redefinable
+5. No reserved keywords, everything is redefinable

 We ran the [prime counting benchmark](https://bjpelc.wordpress.com/2015/01/10/yet-another-language-speed-test-counting-primes-c-c-java-javascript-php-python-and-ruby-2/) for Ritchie, C and Python, and here's what we go: